Ghost Mannequin Photography of a Spaghetti Dress

 Keep in mind that PhotoRobot’s image capture control and automation software handles the majority of the heavy-lifting in the studio.
 Photographers can deploy advanced tools for camera capture and light control, as well automation, post-processing, sharing and publishing.
 Save photoshoot configurations as Presets in the software, and automate settings when photographing similar types of products.

 The software together with a PhotoRobot workstation, like one of our motorized turntables, ensures smoother and more effective workflows.
 Photographers have complete control over all photography equipment: including one or multiple robots, cameras, and light configurations.
 Meanwhile, additional support features, like laser-guided object positioning, automatic calibration, and light holders make production even easier in the photo studio.

-Here, combine a motorized turntable with PhotoRobot’s Robotic Camera Arm for maximum precision.
-Photographers can manually or automatically adjust height and distance of shots to be more precise in how they frame photos.
-Image capture as well as movement of the mounted camera with the product’s rotation on the turntable is all synchronized.
-It’s compatible with all PhotoRobot turntables, and can capture single or multiple rows, 360-degrees around a product.
+Combine a motorized turntable with PhotoRobot’s Robotic Camera Arm for maximum precision.
+Image capture as well as movement of the mounted camera with the product’s rotation of the turntable is all synchronized.
+Manually or automatically adjust height and distance of shots to be more precise in how you frame photos.
+The Robotic Arm is compatible with all PhotoRobot turntables, and can capture single or multiple rows, 360-degrees around a product.

 Typically, brands will have a style guide that dictates how to photograph different types of products.
 A style guide is simply a set of instructions on how to photograph and edit product photos.
 It specifies elements such as how to prep and style products, and the types of product images.
 In fashion photography, for example, it might state the type of images: whether flat lay, packshot, lifestyle, or 360s.